Packin’ Your Bedroll (Things to Bring)

 Sunglasses are recommended.
 If you wear prescription lenses, then hopefully they will be of the “safety lens” variety.
 The sun is really bright here and it could save you hav’n the nick name “squint” if not a headache from the glare.
 We always recommend wearing some kind of glasses, either your prescription glasses or safety glasses.
 Rid’n behind a cantering horse (for those who choose to do so) can be a dusty and pelting experience from the small stones thrown from the hooves of the horse in front.
 We also ride through the trees where those limbs can get in your face.
 We will provide safety glasses to those who choose to use them.

 Ever notice the cowboy’s neckerchief?
 A good silk neckerchief is most functional.
 It keeps the draft out in winter, or, when wet, it provides cooling in summer.
-It can serve as a sling, ear warmer, or eye shield against dust for you or your horse.
+It can prevent chafing, serve as a sling, tourniquet, bandage, ear warmer, dust filter, or eye shield for you or your horse.
 Did we mention the fashion statement?
 If you can’t find ’em, we will have a selection of wild rags in our gift shop.

 Long Johns, (thermal underwear)

 A tough jacket like a jean jacket in summer, or a Carhartt-type coat in winter provides needed warmth and protection against the wind, dust, and elements.
-Nylon shell-type coats and vest snag and rip easily.
+Most nylon shell-type coats and vest snag and rip easily.

-For break’n a fall, pulling wire, or break’n tree limbs, nothing beats a good pair of leather gloves!
+For break’n a fall, pulling wire, or break’n tree limbs nothing beats a good pair of leather gloves!
 Elk skin are the toughest and will last the longest and we have some in our gift shop.
+Yeah, there are some cowpokes with hands so tough they are like leather anyway.
+But the majority of us don’t have hands that can strip the bark off a pinion, so from pickin’ up manure to preventin’ burns and splinters those gloves are highly recommmended.
 You do have to hold your reigns, hence you’ll have to compromise between toughness and flexibility.

 Chaps (if you have ’em)

 Riding through the trees, either for sightseeing or moving that calf, provides ample opportunity for a tree branch to poke and scrape those legs.
+For over a million years tumble weeds and cactus have left their spines and stickers across the land.
 We advise you to wear chaps (to the ankle) or chinks (to mid-calf), if you have ‘em.

-For riding or being around the horses, boots are required!
+For riding or being around the horses, boots are REQUIRED!
 A good western riding boot, or leather footwear, over the ankle, with smooth soles and a defined heel.
-Smooth soles help that foot slip out of the stirrup when needed, and at least a one-inch heel keeps the foot from slipping through the stirrup.
+Smooth soled boots help that foot slip out of the stirrup when needed, and at least a one-inch heel keeps the boot from slipping through the stirrup.
 A horse can step on your foot so you want to be protected.
 For safety, we cannot allow people to ride or be around horses in tennis shoes, flip flops, sandals or high traction (waffle stomper) soles.
+Fabric shoes are NOT acceptable.
+Rubber “muck” boots are not acceptable.
+Lace up or pull on boots are fine; and working Cowboy boots are perfect.
+Even when just walking around we recommend wearing boots or leather shoes.
 Boots will also protect your shins, ankles, and feet from cactus, thorns, seeds and other plants and critters!

 If you choose, bring another pair of shoes for the evening.